-HVAC technology of the future will achieve sustainability, cost efficiency, and enhanced comfort levels by becoming more environmentally friendly, using automation and smart tech, and analyzing data for peak performance.
+HVAC technology of the future will achieve sustainability, cost efficiency, and enhanced comfort levels by becoming more environmentally friendly, using automation and intelligent tech, and analyzing data for peak performance.

 Many homes and buildings around the US can now control their HVAC system from their smartphones.
 Heating and cooling systems in the home can easily be integrated with other appliances by tapping on a few buttons on a mobile app.
 Moreover, the transition to sustainable energy has driven the technological revolution within the industry.

-Still, achieving sustainable energy through green HVAC is not without its hurdles.
+Still, achieving sustainable energy through green HVAC has its challenges.
 New technologies cost money, and most consumers aren’t prepared to fork over the extra cash necessary for sustainable systems.

 This hesitation has led to less marketplace acceptance in general.
 HVAC technicians and manufacturers are less likely to invest in green technology and training if they don’t feel it will sell.

-Slowly but surely, however, consumers are learning that green HVAC is not only sustainable but saves on energy bills and maintenance costs – enough through the lifetime of a unit, to more than pay for the extra initial costs.
+Slowly but surely, however, consumers are learning that green HVAC is not only sustainable but saves on energy bills and maintenance costs – enough through the lifetime of a unit to more than pay for the extra initial outlay.

 “Home comfort systems will be more environmentally friendly as ozone-depleting substances like R22 are phased out by the Environmental Protection Agency by 2020,” Service Experts CEO Scott Boose told Future of Everything.
-“Systems will be more energy-efficient and cost less to run with less sound pollution and they will tap alternative energy sources like solar or hybrid.
-More households will use ENERGY STAR(r)-rated heating and cooling equipment.”
+“Systems will be more energy-efficient and cost less to run with less sound pollution, and they will tap alternative energy sources like solar or hybrid.
+In addition, more households will use ENERGY STAR(r)-rated heating and cooling equipment.”

 HVAC systems of the future will use technologies such as more geothermal heat pumps, solar power, smart thermostats, and even ice-powered air-conditioning to reduce their energy use and overall environmental impact.
-Other future HVAC technologies, such as automation and data analysis, will improve the sustainability of heating, ventilation, and air conditioning.
+In addition, other future HVAC technologies, such as automation and data analysis, will improve the sustainability of heating, ventilation, and air conditioning.

-These tools have made keeping an optimal and comfortable temperature inside your home more convenient and cost-effective, which is why more homes and commercial property owners are making the switch over to automated and digital systems.
-HVAC innovations also promote sustainable energy use which can reduce carbon emissions and negative environmental impacts caused by high energy consumption.
+These tools have made keeping an optimal and comfortable temperature inside your home more convenient and cost-effective, so more homes and commercial property owners are switching to automated and digital systems.
+HVAC innovations also promote sustainable energy use, which can reduce carbon emissions and negative environmental impacts caused by high energy consumption.

-Additionally, with these new HVAC innovations, we now have access to the crucial data that allows us to measure and calculate carbon emissions associated with HVAC operations.
-This data can give us insight into energy usage and will pave the way for the development of other sustainable technologies and sophisticated systems.
+Additionally, with these new HVAC innovations, we can now access crucial data to measure and calculate carbon emissions associated with HVAC operations.
+This data can give us insight into energy usage and will pave the way for developing other sustainable technologies and sophisticated systems.

-Consumers love the convenience offered by automation and smart technology, but they also make HVAC more efficient in both their use of energy and costs.
-Whereas traditional thermostats automated heating and cooling activation based on room temperature, modern designs are adding a whole new set of components.
+Consumers love the convenience offered by automation and intelligent technology, but they also make HVAC more efficient in both their use of energy and costs.
+For example, whereas traditional thermostats have automated heating and cooling activation based on room temperature, modern designs add a whole new set of components.

 Smart thermostats – available to add to traditional HVAC systems – allow users to adjust their settings while away from home.
-Many can even provide monthly reports on energy use so users can decide how to more efficiently use their systems.
+Many can even provide monthly reports on energy use so users can decide how to use their systems more efficiently.

 “Everyone wants to obtain the ultimate in-home comfort and organization, and home automation systems make it that much easier by putting the controls right at homeowners’ fingertips,” Top Notch Heating president and owner Mike Brosseit told Future of Everything.